Creating and Updating KPIs

 - Click Data from the left navigation.

-- Select a team from the dropdown.
+- Select your team from the Team dropdown.

 - Click Save.